hyejuryu/bci-eeg-robot-control/docs/setup/openbci-gui-install-and-connection-log-v0.1.md

 * GUI build date shown: 2023/09/28
 * Install source: OpenBCI Downloads page
 * Execution result: success
+* Administrator access warning: shown
+  * Message: “This application is not being run with Administrator access.
+This could limit the ability to connect to devices or read/write files.”
+  * Treated as failure: no
+  * Reason: COM3 manual connection and live streaming succeeded

 ## 3. Hardware used